 Legend - Old Nick

-The tower of the church was once stolen by the Devil, but Saint Cyfelach caught him and forced Old Nick to drop it a short distance away.
+The Devil stole the tower of the church but Saint Cyfelach caught him and forced Old Nick to drop it a short distance away.

 Llanrhidian - Arthur's Stone (cromlech)

 The stones here are said to animate when the weather is right and there are no human witnesses, to head off and drink from the nearby waters.
 A ghostly knight in glowing armour also haunts the area; drifting out from under the rocks and heading north on nights of a full moon.